SupaaHiro/schwifty-lab/blog-articles/20251023-ckad/article_EN.md

 ## Understanding Volumes in Kubernetes

 Containers are ephemeral by design: once restarted or rescheduled, their filesystem state is lost.
-Kubernetes solves this limitation by introducing volumes — directories accessible to containers within a Pod.
+We can overcome this limitation in Kubernetes by using volumes — directories that provide persistent storage accessible to containers within a Pod.

 There are two main volume types to know for the CKAD exam:

 - Ephemeral volumes — created and destroyed with the Pod.
 Examples: emptyDir, configMap, secret, downwardAPI, and ephemeral.
 - Persistent volumes — survive Pod restarts, backed by cluster-level resources such as PersistentVolume (PV) and PersistentVolumeClaim (PVC).

+> Note: Downward API volumes expose Pod metadata and resource information (such as labels or CPU limits) to containers as files.
+We’ll explore this in a dedicated article.

 ### Ephemeral Volumes (emptyDir)